Reduced-order models of wall shear stress patterns in the left atrial appendage from a data-augmented atrial database: Discussion

-The second methodological innovation of this work is a framework for building reduced-order models of hemodynamic metrics in a universal LAA coordinate system (ULAAC).
-We apply this framework to derive interpretable quantitative criteria to discriminate flow phenotypes of AF and non-AF and identify determinants of LAA blood stasis.
-Although there have been ML models to infer LAA blood stasis from LAA geometry \cite{saiz2022unsupervised,pons2022joint}, it is necessary to improve the interpretability of these predictive models.
+The second methodological innovation of this work is a framework for building reduced-order models of hemodynamic metrics in a universal LAA coordinate system (ULAAC). \rebuttal{We applied singular value decomposition methods to derive reduced-order models that could be linked to atrial remodeling phenotypes and LAA blood stasis determinants.
+Previous studies have showcased deep learning models to infer LAA blood stasis from LAA geometry \cite{saiz2022unsupervised,pons2022joint}.
+While the boundaries between these two approaches are becoming increasingly blurry, singular value decomposition methods, such as POD, have the notable advantage of requiring less data to train and are computationally inexpensive.}

 The ULAAC coordinates are defined by solving two Laplace-Beltrami equations on the LAA surface with different boundary conditions.
-Roney et al. \cite{roney2019universal} previously used this method to define a universal whole-atrium coordinate system, but in that representation, the LAA typically occupies a very small area that varies from patient to patient.
+Roney et al. \cite{roney2019universal} previously used this method to define a universal whole-atrium coordinate system, but in that representation, the LAA typically occupies a small area that varies from patient to patient.
 By restricting our mapping to the LAA and prescribing fixed boundary conditions at the ostium and the LAA tip line, we map every patient's LAA into a unit square.
-This procedure helps to visualize and compare the spatial distribution of hemodynamic metrics in the LAA, the most likely site of thrombus formation.
+This procedure helps to visualize and compare the spatial distribution of hemodynamic metrics in the LAA, the most likely site of thrombus formation. \rebuttal{This approach has the advantage of producing a bijective correspondence between each pair of coordinates ($\delta$, $\gamma$) on each point on the LAA surface, which may not be guaranteed in existing approaches \cite{acebes2021cartesian, morales2021deep}.}